 Outside testing can help students and graduates alike determine their specific interests, abilities, and priorities in a way that self-reflection can’t.
 While reaching a decision from one’s perspective is always a critical consideration for students and graduates, a dependable testing protocol can reveal reasons why a certain career path would be a great fit.
 That’s true even when a specific field might not have ever been a consideration.

 Certain testing programs are widely used by institutions offering MBA degrees to help students gain more perspective on potential career paths.
 Investing the relatively small amount of time required, often just a few hours or less, pays off by providing a new and insightful perspective on possible employment options.

 Utilize the concentrations in the UAB MBA program

-Students who choose to participate in a concentration benefit from an additional nine credit hours of courses targeted squarely to their chosen field.
+Students who choose to participate in a concentration benefit from an additional nine credit hours of courses targeted squarely at their chosen field.
 That includes traditional classes as well as directed study options in both the marketing and health services concentrations that allow students to choose a relevant topic not covered in an existing course.
-The benefits of combining a strong, general MBA education with more targeted learning lead to students who have a grasp of broadly applicable management principles as well as more unique skills and knowledge tied to their chosen profession.
+The benefits of combining a strong, general MBA education with more targeted learning produce students who have a grasp of broadly applicable management principles as well as more unique skills and knowledge tied to their chosen professions.

 Graduating from UAB with your career-focused MBA

-An MBA degree that gives students relevant industry experience is a major asset, no matter the specific post-graduation plans or first role taken on by a student.
+An MBA degree that gives students relevant industry experience is a major asset, no matter their specific post-graduation plans or first role.
 This kind of focused learning is beneficial on its own.
-Combined with the asynchronous learning environment offered by UAB’s MBA online degree program, the high-quality faculty and ability to structure higher education around an existing schedule, students realize a variety of advantages that help them do the most with their degree.
+Combined with the asynchronous learning environment offered by UAB’s online MBA degree program, the high-quality faculty and the ability to structure higher education around an existing schedule, students realize a variety of advantages that help them do the most with their degrees.
 To learn more, get in touch with an enrollment advisor today.